 Research Associate and Counselling Psychologist

 Cerisse is a Postdoctoral Researcher and Counselling Psychologist in the Department of Psychological Medicine, IoPPN at King's College London.
 Cerisse is one of the lead coordinators of the Tackling Inequalities and Discrimination Experiences in health Services (TIDES) Study, the Hype (improving the Health of Young PeoplE) Project and the Health Inequalities Research Network (HERON).
 As a member of the HERON leadship team, Cerisse is Lead Co-ordindator for UP&RUNNING and works on RISE (Research methods in School Education) and the Biomedical Research Centre (BRC) Youth Awards.
 Cerisse has worked to understand the experiences of, and advocate for vulnerable and marginalised groups through service-user involvement in her projects.
 She recognises the importance sharing this acquired knowledge with colleagues through training.
 Her research interests focus on reducing barriers to social and psychological support and educating community populations to help early identification and treatment of mental and physical health difficulties.
 Cerisse is also committed to the mentoring and peer-support of local students, early career minority ethnic women as well as allied healthcare professional in their pursuit of academic careers.

 Dr Jessica Jones Nielsen

 Reader and Counselling Psychologist

-Jessica is a Senior Lecturer and Counselling Psychologist in the Department of Psychology at City, University of London, and Associate Dean of People and Culture for the School of Arts and Social Sciences.
+Jessica is a Reader and Counselling Psychologist in the Department of Psychology at City, University of London, and Associate Dean of People and Culture for the School of Arts and Social Sciences.
 She has a background in community-based participatory action research and examines the intersection between physical and mental health, and promoting engagement in positive health behaviours with particular emphasis on the experiences of ethnic minority community groups.

 Dr Juliana Onwumere

 Reader and Consultant Clinical Psychologist

 Juliana is a Senior Lecturer in the Department of Psychology, King's College London, and a Consultant Clinical Psychologist in the South London and Maudsley NHS Foundation Trust in London.
 Her research and clinical interests are focused on the experiences of mental health problems, their impact on families, and improving the development and access to evidence based psycho-social interventions, particularly in under-represented groups.